 You may choose any major.
 Although many pre-med students major in biology or chemistry, fields such as psychology, English, or history are also appropriate.
-An active pre-medical advisory committee will help you meet application deadlines, choose your courses, select the appropriate medical school, and write recommendations for you.
-Members of this committee stay up-to-date on new developments in admission procedures to professional schools.
+Chief Health Professions Advisor, Dr. Joseph Keryakos will help you meet application deadlines, choose your courses, select the appropriate medical school, and write recommendations for you.
+Dr. Keryakos stays up-to-date on new developments in admission procedures to professional schools.

 Studying science alongside history, English, communication, philosophy, psychology, and the arts—all taught in the light of God's Word—will help you understand how the world fits together and give you additional ways to serve in the medical field.
 The knowledge you gain in your courses will open your eyes and heart to the needs and concerns of others, and prepare you to help and heal them through your work.

 - Dordt will give you an excellent science education.
 Smaller class sizes mean that you'll get more attention from professors and they will be able to write you more personal recommendations.

 - Dordt's program teaches you to treat whole people, not just their injuries, giving you a foundation for growing as a capable, loving, just, and ethical caregiver.